Code-Sat/docker-nodeJs-mongodb/README.md

-#titre1Docker Project :
+Docker Project :#titre1

-#titre2MongoDB - Redis - NodeJS :
+MongoDB - Redis - NodeJS :#titre2

 This project use nodejs for the backend part mongoDB for the database and

-#titre2 How to use ?
+How to use ?#titre2
 * Clone the repo
 * cd api then yarn install
 * cd .. then docker-compose up